Gras-sie/ML-Sign-Language-Recognition/README.md

 # American Sign Language (ASL) Alphabet Detection

-Welcome to the ASL Alphabet Detection project!
-This is a full-stack deep learning application designed to recognize static American Sign Language (ASL) hand signs (A-Z) in real-time using your webcam.
-Whether you're a developer, a student, or just curious about how AI can interpret sign language, this project is a great starting point.
+Hi there!
+Welcome to my ASL Alphabet Detection project.
+This is something I poured a lot of effort into, and I’m excited to share it with you.
+It’s a full-stack deep learning application designed to recognize static American Sign Language (ASL) hand signs (A-Z) in real-time using your webcam.
+Whether you’re a developer, a student, or just curious about how AI can interpret sign language, I hope you’ll find this project as fascinating as I do.

 ## What Does This Project Do?

 This project uses a trained Convolutional Neural Network (CNN) to classify ASL hand signs.
-It can:
+Here’s what it can do:

 - Detect and classify static ASL hand signs in real-time using your webcam.
 - Provide a user-friendly web interface for live predictions and image uploads.
-- Help you explore the fascinating intersection of computer vision and sign language.
+- Help you explore the amazing intersection of computer vision and sign language.

 ## How Does It Work?

-1. **Dataset**: The project uses the [ASL Alphabet Dataset](https://www.kaggle.com/grassknoted/asl-alphabet).
-This dataset contains thousands of labeled images for each ASL letter.
+1. **Dataset**: I used the [ASL Alphabet Dataset](https://www.kaggle.com/grassknoted/asl-alphabet), which contains thousands of labeled images for each ASL letter.
-2. **Preprocessing**: Images are resized, normalized, and augmented to prepare them for training.
+2. **Preprocessing**: The images are resized, normalized, and augmented to prepare them for training.
 3. **Model**: A custom CNN is trained to classify the ASL signs.
-The model achieves high accuracy and is optimized for real-time inference.
+It achieves high accuracy and is optimized for real-time inference.
-4. **Webcam Inference**: OpenCV is used to capture video frames, preprocess them, and feed them into the trained model for predictions.
+4. **Webcam Inference**: OpenCV captures video frames, preprocesses them, and feeds them into the trained model for predictions.
-5. **Web App**: A Flask-based web app provides an intuitive interface for users to interact with the model.
+5. **Web App**: A Flask-based web app provides an intuitive interface for you to interact with the model.

 ## Key Features

-- **Real-Time Detection**: The model can track your hand movements and display the letter you're signing.
+- **Real-Time Detection**: The model can track your hand movements and display the letter you’re signing.
 - **Interactive Web App**: Use the web app to test the model with your webcam or uploaded images.
 - **Extensive Documentation**: Jupyter notebooks guide you through preprocessing, training, and evaluation.
 - **Customizable**: The codebase is modular, making it easy to adapt for other sign language datasets or tasks.